Skip to content ↓

 British Values at Riverside Primary School & Nursery

 At Riverside Primary School & Nursery, we believe that our school aims, including our fully inclusive ethos and values of equality and respect, fully support British Values.
-We continually promote British Values through the rich and varied curriculum offer and equal opportunities policy, which supports the "whole child" and the diverse range of needs, equipping our children with the skills to become successful and fulfilled British citizens in adulthood.
+We continually promote British Values through the rich and varied curriculum offer which supports the "whole child", equipping our children with the skills to become successful and fulfilled British citizens in adulthood.
+We have a permanent display related to British Values and teachers refer to these and their meaning in lessons and through assemblies.

 The five key British Values are: